-Well Raising: The requirements of sections 95464(b)(1)(A), 95464(b)(1)(B), and 95464(c), do not apply to individual wells involved in well raising provided the following conditions are met:

-New fill is being added or compacted in the immediate vicinity around the well.

-Once installed, a gas collection well extension is sealed or capped until the raised well is reconnected to a vacuum source.
+The wellhead methane content exhibits a long-term (at least 36-month) declining trend and is below 20 percent by volume.

+The radius of influence of the decommissioned well is covered by the radii of influence of other wells such that active gas extraction is maintained in the area.
+The radius of influence shall be determined as described in section 95471(p).

+The well is damaged or not functioning such that continued operation would pose a hazard to safety or gas collection and control system reliability, and a replacement well is installed and operated within 120 calendar days of disconnecting the well.

+A fire or elevated wellhead gas temperature.
+The owner or operator shall record instances when positive pressure occurs in efforts to avoid a fire.

+Wellhead Gas Temperature Requirement: Each interior wellhead shall be operated with a wellhead landfill gas temperature less than or equal to 62.8 degrees Celsius (145 degrees Fahrenheit).

-Repairs and Temporary Shutdown of Gas Collection System Components: The requirements of sections 95464(b)(1)(A), 95464(b)(1)(B), and 95464(c), do not apply to individual landfill gas collection system components that must be temporarily shut down in order to repair the components, due to catastrophic events such as earthquakes, to connect new landfill gas collection system components to the existing system, to extinguish landfill fires, or to perform construction activities pursuant to section 95466, provided the following requirements are met:
+Repairs and Temporary Shutdown of Gas Collection System Components: The requirements of sections 95464(b)(1)(A), 95464(b)(1)(B), and 95464(c), do not apply to individual landfill gas collection system components that must be temporarily shut down in order to repair the components, due to catastrophic events such as earthquakes, to connect new landfill gas collection system components to the existing system, to extinguish landfill fires, to perform construction activities, or to perform well raising provided the following requirements are met:

-Any new gas collection system components required to maintain compliance with this subarticle must be included in the most recent Design Plan pursuant to section 95464(a)(4).

 Methane emissions are minimized during shutdown pursuant to section 95464(a)(1)(D).
+Potential mitigation measures may include, but are not limited to: using a synthetic membrane or spray-applied mortar; limiting the size of the construction or fill area; completing and capping work within a day; and use of vacuum box during drilling.